-By the end of Victoria's long life in 1901, the built environment in Britain and abroad had changed considerably, a distinct 'modernist' movement having taken off in global cities and fuelled by innovations in the use of new construction materials such as steel and reinforced concrete.
+When Queen Victoria's long life ended in 1901, the built environment in Britain and abroad had changed considerably, as global cities expanded with innovations in the use of new construction materials such as steel and reinforced concrete.
 The author of 'Building Passions' is undertaking PhD research on aspects of 'pre-Modern' architecture in Belle Epoque France and Belgium.

-There is a separate website dedicated to Sir John Wolfe Barry which covers some key aspects of the book, particularly on the business partnership between Sir John Wolfe Barry and Henry Marc Brunel, and their story of building Tower Bridge.
+There is a separate website dedicated to Sir John Wolfe Barry which covers some key aspects of the book with links to information on Tower Bridge and British Standards.